 There really is something for everyone.

-With 44 student groups hosting over 350 events annually there truly is something for everyone.
+With 45 student groups hosting over 350 events annually there truly is something for everyone.
 From consulting to marketing, and running to wine there will be a group of like-minded students waiting for you at Chicago Booth.
-Another thing to note - these 44 groups are focused on Evening and Weekend students and as a result the majority of their events are in the evenings and on Saturdays.
-And thinking beyond the clubs, students can get involved with non-profit boards, compete in case competitions, or attend lectures across the University of Chicago campus.
+Another thing to note - these 45 groups are focused on Evening and Weekend students, and as a result, the majority of their events are in the evenings and on Saturdays.
+Besides student clubs, you have numerous staff creating programs that build community, enhance leadership skills, and provide opportunities to interact with Booth alumni.
+And thinking beyond student groups, students can get involved with non-profit boards, compete in case competitions, or attend lectures across the University of Chicago campus.

 Faculty like to hang out after class.